 Key management compensation

 Key management includes the Company's directors and senior management.
 This compensation is included in exploration costs and administrative expenses.

-For the three months ended and years ended December 31, 2014, 2013 and 2012, the following compensation was paid to key management:
+For the three months ended March 31, 2015 and 2014, the following compensation was paid to key management: